ffund/run-my-experiment-on-geni-blog/2018-04-05-passive-sniffing-in-802-11-networks.md

 ## Run my experiment

 To run this experiment, you must have a current reservation on the "outdoor" testbed at [ORBIT](https://geni.orbit-lab.org) or on the [WITest](https://witestlab.poly.edu) testbed.
+You can also use the "sb4" testbed at [ORBIT](https://geni.orbit-lab.org), with some [modifications](#usingotherwirelesstestbeds) to the instructions.

-At your reserved time, SSH to your testbed console (e.g. "witestlab.poly.edu" for WITest, "outdoor.orbit-lab.org" for outdoor on ORBIT) with your GENI keys and using your GENI wireless username.
+At your reserved time, SSH to your testbed console (e.g. "witestlab.poly.edu" for WITest, "outdoor.orbit-lab.org" for outdoor on ORBIT, "sb4.orbiti-lab.org" for sb4 on ORBIT) with your GENI keys and using your GENI wireless username.
 (Your GENI wireless username is typically your GENI username, prefixed by "geni-", e.g. mine is "geni-ffund01".)

 For this experiment, we will need a group of four neighboring nodes that are available and have an Atheros 9xxx wireless card.
-In the instructions that follow, we use either node16, node17, node18, and node19 on the WITest testbed; or node1-2, node1-3, node1-4, and node1-5 on the ORBIT outdoor testbed.
+In the instructions that follow, we use either node22, node23, node18, and node19 on the WITest testbed; node1-2, node1-3, node1-4, and node1-5 on the ORBIT outdoor testbed; or node1-3, node1-4, node1-5, and node1-6 on the ORBIT outdoor testbed.
 If any of these are not available, you can substitute other Atheros 9xxx-equipped nodes that are available.

 ### Prepare the testbed

+> **If you are using sb4**: Follow the  [modified instructions](#usingotherwirelesstestbeds) to set up the testbed.
+Then, resume with the regular instructions from [Open SSH sessions](#opensshsessions).

 Next, load the `wifi-experiment.ndz` disk image onto all the nodes in your group.
-For example, if you are on WITest and using node16, node17, node18, and node19, run:
+For example, if you are on WITest and using node22, node23, node18, and node19, run:

 <pre>
-omf-5.4 load -i wifi-experiment.ndz -t omf.witest.node16,omf.witest.node17,omf.witest.node18,omf.witest.node19
+omf-5.4 load -i wifi-experiment.ndz -t omf.witest.node22,omf.witest.node23,omf.witest.node18,omf.witest.node19
 </pre>

 (note that there are no spaces in between the commas and the nodes names in the command above).
 Alternatively, if you are on outdoor and using node1-2, node1-3, node1-4, and node1-5, run: